soundasobject21/syllabus/README.md

 - [Sexual Respect](https://calarts.edu/life-at-calarts/support-and-advocacy/sexual-respect)
 - [Copyright](https://library.calarts.edu/filmimageservices/copyright)

-[**Plagiarism**](https://policies.calarts.edu/all-policies/plagiarism) **:** Plagiarism is the use of ideas and/or quotations (from the Internet, books, films, television, newspapers, articles, the work of other students, works of art, media, etc.) without proper credit to the author/artist.
+**[Plagiarism](https://policies.calarts.edu/all-policies/plagiarism):** Plagiarism is the use of ideas and/or quotations (from the Internet, books, films, television, newspapers, articles, the work of other students, works of art, media, etc.) without proper credit to the author/artist.
 While the argument in a paper can be enhanced by research, students are cautioned to delineate clearly their own original ideas from source material.
 Students should introduce source material (either quoted or paraphrased); note when the source material ends; and provide citations for source materials using standard documentation formats.

 Students who misrepresent source material as their own original work and fail to credit it have committed plagiarism and are subject to disciplinary action, as determined by the faculty member, the dean of the student&#39;s school and the Office of the Provost.
 If you have questions regarding plagiarism or would like direction on how to credit source material, there are reference guides on permanent reserve in the CalArts library.
 Please contact one of the CalArts reference librarians for more information.

-[**Disability Services**](https://calarts.edu/life-at-calarts/support-and-advocacy/disability-services) **:** CalArts is committed to providing reasonable accommodations in compliance with ADA of 1990 and Section 504 of the Rehabilitation Act of 1973 to students with documented disabilities or otherwise documented.
+**[Disability Services](https://calarts.edu/life-at-calarts/support-and-advocacy/disability-services):** CalArts is committed to providing reasonable accommodations in compliance with ADA of 1990 and Section 504 of the Rehabilitation Act of 1973 to students with documented disabilities or otherwise documented.
 If you are a student requesting accommodations for equal access to this course, please register with the Disability Services Office, for the facilitation and verification of need.
 The Disability Services Office will meet with students and communicate with their faculty about appropriate and reasonable classroom accommodations.
 Students are encouraged to use these procedures early in the semester, so that the proper arrangements can be in place throughout this course.
 Any and all reasonable efforts will be made to accommodate our students.
 The Disability Services Office is located in the Office of Student Experience in A207, and can be contacted by emailing [DSO@calarts.edu](mailto:DSO@calarts.edu).
 Check out the [Disability Services](https://calarts.edu/life-at-calarts/support-and-advocacy/disability-services) webpage at [https://calarts.edu/life-at-calarts/support-and-advocacy/disability-services](https://calarts.edu/life-at-calarts/support-and-advocacy/disability-services) for more information.

 **Copyright Material:**

-All Faculty should include the following on their syllabus:

-&quot;The materials on this course and made available to students through the course site are only for the use of students enrolled in this course for purposes associated with this course, and may not be retained or further disseminated.
-The materials on this course website are protected by copyright; any further use of this material may be in violation of U.S. copyright law.&quot;
+The materials on this course and made available to students through the course site are only for the use of students enrolled in this course for purposes associated with this course, and may not be retained or further disseminated.
+The materials on this course website are protected by copyright; any further use of this material may be in violation of U.S. copyright law.

 ## Student Services